 The selected candidates will be invited to work with ensembles at the RCM, as well as a short interview.
 They will also take part in online discussion with the conducting professors and an RCM composer (whose work they will conduct in the final round), and separately a chance to discuss life at the RCM with the present students.

 Conducting is only available as a principal study specialism at Masters level.
 A module in conducting is available to undergraduates in years 3 and 4 and Masters students.

 In addition to the normal academic and musical standards expected for entry to the RCM's MPerf or MMus (Perf) course, conducting applicants will be expected to show a detailed knowledge of orchestral repertoire and to prove a genuine commitment to conducting as a significant part of their professional career.

 Submitting your recording

-Video auditions must be submitted to the RCM by 29 October 2021 to the portal below.
+Video recordings must be submitted to the RCM by 28 October 2022 to the portal below.

 What to expect at audition